duykhoa/SaigonTraveler/README.md

   - Many supermarkets: Coopmart, Maximark, B'smart around the city, also many small shops around street.

 # NOTES
-  - You may be a victim of pickpocket, so don't
+  - You may become a victim of pickpocket, so don't
     + Wear your bag like that

       ![This](http://l.f30.img.vnexpress.net/2013/03/17/ho-1363536711_500x0.jpg)
     + Watchout for valueable assets (phone, ipad, wallet) when going in the crowd

       ![this](http://img.v3.news.zdn.vn/Uploaded/fsmqv/2015_01_15/moc.jpg)
     + Don't pick your phone or walk alone in the street, especially at night.